ibicus.evaluate module

 Array respective to which the quantile is calculated.

-One of ["higher", "lower", "between", "outside"].
-Indicates whether we are either interested in values above the threshold value (“higher”, strict >), values below the threshold value (“lower”, strict <), values between the threshold values (“between”, strict, not including the bounds) or outside the threshold values (“outside”, strict not including the bounds).
+.
+Indicates whether we are either interested in values above the threshold value (“higher”, strict >), values below the threshold value (“lower”, strict <), values between the threshold values (“between”, strict, not including the bounds) or outside the threshold values (“outside”, strict not including the bounds).- threshold_scopestr = “overall”

-One of ["day", "month", "season", "overall"].
-Indicates wether thresholds (and the quantiles calculated) are irrespective of time or defined on a daily, monthly or seasonal basis.
+.
+Indicates wether thresholds (and the quantiles calculated) are irrespective of time or defined on a daily, monthly or seasonal basis.- threshold_localitystr = “global”

 Metric name.
 Will be used in dataframes, plots etc. Recommended to include threshold value and units.
 Example : ‘Frost days